-BIT(s) NAME DESCRIPTION 0 Arbitration reset gap eset gap Indicates that the PHY has detected that the bus has been idle for an arbitration reset gap time (as defined the IEEE 1394a-2000 standard).
+BIT(s) NAME DESCRIPTION 0 Arbitration reset gap Indicates that the PHY has detected that the bus has been idle for an arbitration reset gap time (as defined in the IEEE 1394a-2000 standard).
 This bit is used by the LLC in the busy/retry state machine.
-1 Subaction gap Indicates that the PHY has detected that the bus has been idle for a subaction gap time (as defined in the IEEE 1394a-2000 standard).
-This bit is used by the LLC to detect the completion of an isochronous cycle.
-2 Bus reset Indicates that the PHY has entered the bus reset state 3 Interrupt Indicates that a PHY interrupt event has occurred.
-An interrupt event may be a configuration time-out, a cable-power voltage falling too low, a state time-out, or a port status change.
-4-7 Address This field holds the address of the PHY register whose contents are being transferred to the LLC 8-15 Data This field holds the register contents status transfer (continued)
+1 1 Subaction gap Indicates that the PHY has detected that the bus has been idle for a subaction gap time (a IEEE 1394a-2000 standard).
+This bit is used by the LLC to detect the completion of an ison 2 Bus reset Indicates that the PHY has entered the bus reset state Indicates that the PHY has entered the bus reset state 3 Indicates that a PHY interrupt event has occurred.
+An interrupt event can be a configuration cable-power voltage falling too low, a state time-out, or a port status change.
+4-7 Address This field holds the address This field holds the address of the PHY register whose contents are being transferred to the LLC.

-Table 19.
+Table 20.
 Status Bits

-Figure 12.
+Figure 14.
 Status Transfer Timing